Understanding the PE Ratio

 Unlike buying a pair of shoes where $35.00 is cheap and $175.00 is expensive, understanding a PE ratio is not so easy.

 1. Specific industries have specific PE ratio ranges.
 For example it might be normal for a slow growing utility company to have a PE ratio between 6 and 10.
 Whereas a fast growing technology company might typically have a PE ratio in the range of 14 to 26.

 2. Individual companies also have ranges in which their stock usually trades.
 Let’s assume ABC had a PE ratio between 16 and 28 during the past five years.
 Next let’s look at the 5 year range of ABC’s industry and see that the companies in ABC’s industry typically have a PE between 16 and 24.
 What does that data suggest about ABC’s PE of 26.7

 3. Evaluate a company’s PE ratio in comparison with its own five year average and that of its industry.
 If it’s current PE ratio is on the low end of it’s historical range, it might be a buy.
 If it’s on the high end, then it could be overvalued.

 What Should an Investor do When a Stock or Market PE is Near a Peak?

 If you were researching the stock for potential purchase, it’s a good idea to look for a company whose relative PE is lower.
 Research has shown that over the long run, high PE stocks offer lower future returns than lower PE stocks.
 Yet, in the short term anything can happen.

 In summary, a quick PE study is an efficient way to get a ball park valuation of a stock.
 If you’re looking for stock candidates for potential purchase, check out the company and industry’s historical PE’s to determine whether you want to research further, or move on to the next one.

-Have you ever done a PE ratio analysis or are you more of an index mutual fund investor?
+Have you ever done a PE ratio analysis?